mihailgmihaylov/errbit-refinerycms/README.md

 # Provision the software with Ansible

 ansible-playbook --private-key=.vagrant/machines/errbit/virtualbox/private_key -u vagrant -i ./config/vagrant.py errbit.yml
+!NOTE: After the playbook has finished its work successfully, look for the password for user errbit@errbit.example.com in the output of the command.
+Without it, you will not be able to login.

 ansible-playbook --private-key=.vagrant/machines/refinerycms/virtualbox/private_key -u vagrant -i ./config/vagrant.py refinerycms.yml

+ansible-playbook -i ./config/vagrant.py configure-errbit-refinerycms.yml

+# Testing

+Once everything is done, you can test by issueing the following command on the refinerycms machine: rake airbrake:test

+This should procude an error which will be tracked in Errbit in the Errors tab.